-FIGURE 1.13.
+FIGURE 1.21.
 Simplified static structure diagram for some Ptolemy II classes.
-This diagram illustrates features of UML syntax that we use.

-An exception to this is constructors.
-In Java, constructors are not inherited.
-Thus, in our class diagrams, the only constructors available for a class are those shown in the box defining the class.
-Figure 1.13 does not show all the constructors of these classes, for simplicity.
+This diagram illustrates features of UML syntax that we use. grams, the only constructors available for a class are those shown in the box defining the class.
+Figure 1.21 does not show all the constructors of these classes, for simplicity.

-Classes shown in boxes outlined with dashed lines, such as NamedObj in figure 1.13, are fully described elsewhere.
+Classes shown in boxes outlined with dashed lines, such as NamedObj in figure 1.21, are fully described elsewhere.
 This is not standard UML notation, but it gives us a convenient way to partition diagrams.
 Often, these classes belong to another package.